ghattab/cycasp/README.md

-# CYCASP, understanding ColonY growth and Cell Attributes in SPatiotemporal experiments
+# CYCASP for investigating ColonY growth and Cell Attributes in SPatiotemporal experiments